shi/quickstart-shi-crpm/README.md

     *Note: The first time the quick start is launched, the pipeline will run automatically.
 You can approve it and let it continue completing, as it will not update anything.*

     ![Screenshot](https://raw.githubusercontent.com/shi/quickstart-shi-crpm/master/img/screenshot3.png)
-6. After the **Deploy** stage has finished, navigate in the console to the resource whose property you changed and verify that it has changed.
+6. After the **Deploy** stage has finished, navigate in the console to the resource whose property you changed, and verify that it has changed.

 ## Terminate Stacks